microsoft/TypeScript/doc/spec.md

 ## <a name="9.3"/>9.3 Declaration Merging

-Enums are “open-ended” and enum declarations with the same qualified name relative to a common root (as defined in section [2.3](#2.3)) define a single enum type and contribute to a single enum object.
+Enums are "open-ended" and enum declarations with the same qualified name relative to a common root (as defined in section [2.3](#2.3)) define a single enum type and contribute to a single enum object.

-It isn’t possible for one enum declaration to continue the automatic numbering sequence of another, and when an enum type has multiple declarations, only one declaration is permitted to omit a value for the first member.
+It isn't possible for one enum declaration to continue the automatic numbering sequence of another, and when an enum type has multiple declarations, only one declaration is permitted to omit a value for the first member.

 ## <a name="9.4"/>9.4 Code Generation